cavo789/marknotes/readme.md

 **[⬆ back to top](#table-of-contents)**

 ## 3. How to install or update ?

+Please take in consideration that marknotes needs PHP 7.
+You'll perhaps needs to enable PHP 7 on your server; this can be done through a specific line in the `.htaccess` file or from your control panel (see your hoster if you need more information).

 >If you already have a version of marknotes, if this is the old version 1; I recommand to remove all files **except the /docs folder** (don't loose your notes!).
 Otherwise, let files there and overwrite them by using the easy or hard way here below